-Attention-deficit/hyperactivity disorder (ADHD) affects around 4% of UK children - 90% of whom also display substantial levels of difficult-to-manage behaviour called oppositional defiant disorder (ODD).
+Attention-deficit/hyperactivity disorder (ADHD) affects around 4% of UK children - 90% of whom also display substantial levels of difficult-to-manage behaviour, often referred to as ‘conduct problems’.
 This can stress parents, grind them down over time and lower their self-esteem.
-This is bad for both children and parents.
-Parents often wait until problems reach crisis-point before seeking professional help.
+This is bad for both children and parents and can lead to families reaching a crisis point and reach out to seek professional help.
 Recognising their needs, the National Institute for Health and Care Excellence (NICE) recommends that such parents get support and training as soon as possible after they seek professional help - even before their child receives a full clinical assessment.
-However, because clinical services are over-stretched and appropriate parent training is expensive, families often wait a long time before they receive this vital input.
+However, because clinical services are overstretched and face-to-face parent training is expensive, families often wait a long time before they receive this vital input.

 The proposed solution

 We have created a mobile phone app called STEPS (Structured E-Parenting Support) for parents of children with high levels of hyperactivity/impulsivity, inattention and conduct problems.
 STEPS provides advice and a set of tools to support parents of children aged 5-11 years at any place and any time.
 This form of support is very flexible, can be delivered at low cost and can be easily accessed at the point when families are accepted onto the children’s services’ waiting list.

 The aim of the OPTIMA programme is to see if STEPS helps parents reduce their children’s behaviour problems during the difficult waiting period after families first seek help.

 In the initial feasibility and pilot stage of the OPTIMA project, we are trying to find out how achievable it is to recruit parents to a randomised controlled trial of STEPS, and to pilot remote consenting and assessment procedures.
 This stage is being run in a small number of services.

 We then plan to run a full randomised controlled trial of STEPS in autumn 2021 with a wider number of services.